-The Emerging Europe Awards, one of the region’s most acclaimed initiatives, are back for the sixth time.
+On November 8th, the Emerging Europe Awards, one of the region’s most acclaimed initiatives, awarded winners for the sixth year in a row.
 This year’s edition, which is part of the Future of Emerging Europe programme, recognises and celebrates the achievements of organisations, initiatives, and individuals who made outstanding contributions to the region’s future in 2022.

 With the final vote set to be announced on June 9th, the shortlist has been revealed across 16 categories, ranging from education to female leadership.